-Invisalign is a new system of straightening teeth without the use of conventional braces.
+Invisalign is an Orthodontic treatment of straightening teeth without the use of conventional braces.
 A series of clear plastic aligners are utilized to create tooth movement.
-Moving teeth with removable aligners is not new.
+Moving teeth with removable aligners are not new.
 However, the computer program, which can generate a series of aligners with small changes, is the new part.
-Invisalign is recommended for orthodontic treatment with mild to moderate spacing or crowding.
-They are virtually undetectable, easy to use and comfortable to wear.
+Invisalign is a recommendation for orthodontic treatment with mild to moderate spacing or crowding.
+They are virtually undetectable, easy to use, and comfortable to wear.

 Whether you’re an adult or a teen, we all want to look our best at all times.
-Changing the way your teeth are structured takes time and there are now ways to keep you looking your best during this period.
+Changing the way your teeth are structured takes time, and there are now ways to keep you looking your best during this period.
 Clear braces or ceramic braces are translucent.
-This new technology is available for most cases.
+This new technology is available in most cases.
 The great benefit of these braces is that you won’t have to have that metallic look.
-In addition, clear braces are specifically designed so that they won’t stain or wear over time.
+Also, the design of clear braces prevents staining and wear over time.

 Give us a call today to see if you’re a candidate for ceramic braces!

 Traditional braces have been around for many years.
 They are the standard among patients looking to straighten their smile.
 Today’s contemporary braces are made of exceptionally strong metals as they need to be able to stand the test of time while they are on your teeth.
 While contemporary braces are metallic colored, there are a number of bands and features that can be utilized to spruce them up.
-Give us a call today so we can discuss in more detail about getting you that perfect smile!
+Give us a call today so we can discuss this traditional orthodontic treatment in more detail and start you down the road to getting you that perfect smile!

 Some of the symptoms of TMD are:

 - Pain when opening or closing mouth

 - Headaches or ear pain